fgregg/fgregg.github.io/thoughts/shared_services.md

 We've never had so much data about policing and criminal justice.
-Unfortunately, mere access is not enough to enable the reporting that will let motivate change.
+Unfortunately, mere access is not enough to enable the reporting that will motivate change.
 These data are large and hard to work with.
 Much of the reporter's time is spend cleaning up the data, or getting in the right format, searching it, filtering it, or linking it up with other data.